open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 {{< expand "Show answer">}}
 As a scientist and not only as a scientist.
-I try to work on something that creates impact and there're different ways how to create impact.
+I try to work on something that creates impact and there are different ways how to create impact.
 With my time available, I'm trying to maximize the impact I can create.
 This leads one to the other, ending up with an open source version.
-It has the most impact thinking it from a big picture.
+It has the most impact, thinking it from a big picture.
 {{< /expand >}}

 > Why do you believe doing it open source has the biggest impact?